rgl/windows-vagrant/README.md

 ## Windows ADK

-To create, edit and validate the `a:\autounattend.xml` file you need to install the Deployment Tools that are included in the [Windows ADK](https://developer.microsoft.com/en-us/windows/hardware/windows-assessment-deployment-kit).
+To create, edit and validate the `e:\autounattend.xml` file you need to install the Deployment Tools that are included in the [Windows ADK](https://developer.microsoft.com/en-us/windows/hardware/windows-assessment-deployment-kit).

 If you are having trouble installing the ADK (`adksetup`) or running WSIM (`imgmgr`) when your